I-T-C-R-W/IIO/vision.md

 The computing industry is currently shifting from monolithic chip designs to chiplet-based,heterogeneous clusters.
 However, a unified language to manage these diverse cores (AMD/x86, ARM, RISC-V) at the core level is missing.
-OOI (Object Oriented Interface) is proposed as an open-standard interface designed to unite these architectures under a single software-defined fabric.
+OOI (Open Offload Interface) is proposed as an open-standard interface designed to unite these architectures under a single software-defined fabric.

 By democratizing high-end compute power and reimagining memory management,